-Taxonomy and Definitions for Terms Related to Digital and Shared Mobility
+Taxonomy and Definitions for Terms Related to Shared Mobility and Enabling Technologies

 This Recommended Practice provides a taxonomy for shared mobility—the shared use of a vehicle, bicycle, or other low-speed travel mode—that enables users to have short-term access to a mode of transportation on an as-needed basis.
 Shared mobility includes various service models and transportation modes that meet the diverse needs of travelers.
 Shared mobility can include roundtrip services (vehicle, bicycle, or other low-speed mode is returned to its origin); one-way station-based services (vehicle, bicycle, or low-speed mode is returned to a different designated station location); and one-way free-floating services (vehicle, bicycle, or low-speed mode can be returned anywhere within a geographic area).

 Rationale: This Recommended Practice provides a taxonomy describing the spectrum of shared mobility services and includes functional definitions for shared modes (e.g., carsharing, bikesharing, etc.) and related terms and definitions (i.e., one-way, roundtrip, etc.).
 This Recommended Best Practice does not provide specifications or otherwise impose requirements on shared mobility.
 Standardizing definitions of shared mobility and supporting terms serves several purposes, including: